 Purification of Sins

-A key point of the Letter to Hebrews is the victory of the Son on behalf of his people, and consequently, his exaltation to the “right hand” of God as their High Priest “after the order of Melchizedek.”
+A key point of the Letter to Hebrews is the victory of the Son on behalf of his people and his exaltation to the “right hand” of God as their High Priest as a consequence.
 He secured what none of his predecessors could.
-Through his self-sacrificial death, he “achieved the purification of sins,” then he “sat down” in the “true and greater Tabernacle” in God’s very presence where he now intercedes for his saints.
+Through his sacrificial death, he “achieved the purification of sins,” then he “sat down” in the “true and greater Tabernacle” in God’s very presence where he now intercedes for his saints.

 The logic is clear.
-The “Son” sits on the Throne BECAUSE he achieved the “purification of sins” and dealt definitively with the sins of his people, and therefore, he was appointed as their “High Priest.”
-The opening declaration of the Letter anticipates its later discussions about his priesthood, the “New Covenant,” and his “better” sacrifice.
+The “Son” sits on the Throne because he achieved the “purification of sins” and dealt definitively with the sins of his people.
+Therefore, he was appointed as their “High Priest.”
+The Letter’s opening declaration anticipates the later discussions about his priesthood, “New Covenant,” and “better” sacrifice.

 It is no accident that the passage refers to the “purification of sins” rather than their forgiveness.
-The language reflects the Levitical system with its sacrifices that were designed to remove ritual impurities.
-The image of a priestly figure who “sits down” at God’s right-hand echoes the annual Day of Atonement but with a distinct difference.
+The language reflects the Levitical system with its sacrifices designed TO REMOVE RITUAL IMPURITIES.
+The image of a priestly figure who “sits down” at God’s right hand echoes the annual Day of Atonement but with a distinct difference.

 Under the “former” covenant, the High Priest entered the Sanctuary only once each year on the Day of Atonement, and he NEVER “sat down or remained in the Holy of Holies for more than a brief period.